 Vermont State biology students have held paid positions assisting faculty with their high-impact, diverse research interests over the summer months in Vermont.
-Others have found themselves as far away as Barro Colorado Island at a Smithsonian research facility.
+Others have found themselves as far away as Barro Colorado Island, an island in Panama, at a Smithsonian research facility.

 Jobs held by recent graduates include:

 - Regeneron Pharmaceuticals, Troy, New York

 Graduates have also gone on to pursue master’s degrees and beyond at institutions such as:

 - University of Connecticut Ph.D.
 Program in Microbiology